petertasker/petertasker.github.io/index.md

 I'm currently on the look for seasonal internships while I am in my undergraduate course.

 ## Projects
+Some cool projects that I've worked on recently
 - [Scotbank](https://github.com/petertasker/scotbank) - A full-stack banking application written with a Springboot-esque Java framework, for a university module ran by JPMorganChase
 - [100 Exercises to Learn Rust](https://github.com/petertasker/100-exercises-to-learn-rust) - A starter guide to learning the Rust language, covering traits, structs, concurrency, and much more
 - [Practical Python](https://github.com/petertasker/practical-python) - A series of python projects with real world applications